daniuher/nbgrader_custom/README.md

 1. Launch Jupyter. (*launch_jupyter.bat*)
 2. Select Formgrader in the top menu.
 3. Select **Manual Grading** in the left vertical menu.
-4. Select the assignment, notebook and click the first submission.
+4. Select the assignment, then notebook and click the first submission.
 5. If we scroll-down to the sections, which were supposed to be filled by the students, we can see, that we can now provide a comment under the particular cell.
-6. In the test cells, we can assign the points.
-They have been assigned automatically, howeve we can change them however we want.
+6. In the test cells, we can assign the points in the blue top bar.
+They have been assigned automatically, however we can change them however we want.
 7. Once done with grading the submission, move to the next one by clicking *next* in the top right corner.

+For more information about manual grading and the assignments themselves, please read thorugh [Creating and grading assignments](https://nbgrader.readthedocs.io/en/stable/user_guide/creating_and_grading_assignments.html) in the nbgrader official documentation.

 ### Upload grades to Moodle
 > After finishing our grading, we want to upload the grades to the course in Moodle.
 We will export a grades file, update the grades in it, and import it back to Moodle.